 public void ConfigureServices(IServiceCollection services) { services.AddSingleton<DapperContext>(); services.AddControllers(); }

-In .NET 6 and above, we have to do the registration in the Program class:
+In .NET 6 and above, we can do the registration in the Program class:

 builder.Services.AddSingleton<DapperContext>(); builder.Services.AddControllers();